Iryn-e/Personal-Skyrimmodlist/README.md

 ## Creatures and Mounts

-There's a lot of creatures in Skyrim, and even more can exist; I've got 4 mods in this category.\
+There's a lot of creatures in Skyrim, and even more can exist; \
 -Top Mod: [Diverse Dragons Collection SE (DDCSE)](https://www.nexusmods.com/skyrimspecialedition/mods/695 "Link to Nexusmods")
 \
 ** **